I FEEL LUCKY WITH WHOM I HAVE WORKED WITH AND I AM PROUD OF WHAT WE HAVE ACCOMPLISHED.

 Listen to the experts:

-Monterey County needs more affordable housing, not just for the first-time home buyers, but for the students, teachers, young professionals, and for those with growing families, as well as more workforce housing.
+Monterey County needs more affordable housing for students, teachers, young professionals, and for those with growing families, as well as more workforce housing.
 However, development in Monterey County typically comes as a double-edged sword – with our open spaces and green lands being put at risk.
 We shouldn’t have to choose between either affordable housing or environmental protection.
 With smart planning, we can achieve both.

-First, let’s cut the red tape and over regulations so that we can being more in-law and granny units into the rental market.
-These Accessory Dwelling Units (ADU’s) units can be built as an attachment to an existing home or garage or can exist entirely within the primary home.
-These units can serve as an additional source of income for homeowners and an affordable place to live.
+I propose that we cut the red tape and reduce the permitting time for development of more Accessory Dwelling Units (ADU’s), which can be built as an attachment to an existing home or garage or can exist entirely within the primary home.
+These units serve as an additional source of income for homeowners and an affordable place to live.
 But average permit application time is around 285 days.
 I will get that timing down to 60 days so people can build more granny and in-law units in their existing homes.

 Each community – Seaside, Marina, South Salinas – has its own needs.
-Each should dictate its own solutions to the need for affordable housing.
-The County can spur development of inventory for housing we need the most: very low, low and moderate housing by rolling back fees and waivers
+Each should dictate its own solutions for affordable housing.
+But the County can spur development of inventory for housing we need the most: very low, low and moderate housing by rolling back fees and waivers.

 Listen to the experts and their ideas for Monterey County’s Affordable Housing:

 Just as we must find safe and responsible ways to reopen our economy, we must also work diligently to make returning to school safe for children and teachers.
 No child should ever have to sit in the parking lot of a fast food restaurant just to get Wifi to do school work.
 COVID has made disparities in our education system abundantly clear.
 Children with special needs or alternative learning modalities are also particularly challenged and underserved by distance learning.